 The issue with the addiction is not the external activity, but the internal relationship to it.
 Thus one person’s passion is another’s addiction.”

 Cravings cause suffering.
 Overthinking leads to obsession and compulsivity.
-Low self-esteem constantly triggers insecurity, fear and doubt – when we are in pain, because we believe we are not enough, not worthy, not loveable.
+Low self-esteem constantly triggers conflict, disconnection and unhappiness.

 Addiction professionals practitioners have long known of the connection between psychological and physiological states and immune response, notably between addiction and depression to a wide range of diseases.